prhckspc/VRClient/README.md

-VRChat client application to see who's online.
+Very simple VRChat client application to see who's online.